 Been a little paranoid lately?
 We understand.
 The coronavirus (Covid-19) has wreaked havoc on the U.S. as well as the world lately.
 It has impacted our lives like never before.
 We are staying in our homes with our families more than we normally would, and if we have to go out, we are constantly monitoring everything we touch.

-While we wait to see the result of this pandemic, there are a few things we can do to clean for the coronavirus in our homes using everyday household products and help protect ourselves and our family.
+While we wait to see the result of this pandemic, there are a few things we can do to clean for the coronavirus in our homes using everyday household products and help protect ourselves and our families.

 What is the Coronavirus?